ilovericenoodle/LiteratureReviewer/README.md

 # LiteratureReviewer
 Conducting literature review requires active searching, filtering and organization.
 Needless to say, it's a lot of effort.
 An experienced researcher may know well about the history and development of his/her field.
 But for a research rookie, navigating through the sea of existing literature is more challenging.

-LiteratureReviewer is a tool for a more efficient literature review process.
+LiteratureReviewer is an effort for a more efficient literature review process.
 It has the following functionalities:

 1. Literature Retrieval: Integrate ArXivs, JSTOR and other legal hubs for literatures into one page.
 Search papers and download painlessly
 2. Network Analysis: Helps to identify the relation (citations, similarities) among literature